Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

 You may tell yourself things like, “They are going to find out I’m not that great anyway” or “Maybe this will cause them to leave me, so I don’t have to leave them.”

-This self-sabotage is a key indicator you may be afraid of commitment!
+This self-sabotage is a key indicator you may be afraid or scared of a committed relationship!

 *Tip: Fight the urge to break the next promise or tell that next lie.
 When you break a promise to someone else, you also break it to yourself.